Margarites refulgens

 Margarites refulgens is a species of sea snail, a marine gastropod mollusk in the family Margaritidae, the turban snails.

 Description

 The height of the shell attains 6 mm, its diameter also 6 mm.

+Margarites refulgens has a unaccepted status, and its accepted name is Margarella refulgens.

 Distribution

 This species occurs in Antarctic waters (the Weddell Sea) and subantarctic waters off the South Sandwich Islands at depths between 200 m and 1100 m.